Port of Dover preparing for ‘exceptionally busy’ summer

-The Port of Dover have announced that due to new EU border checks, the Paris Olympics, and a busy summer for holidaymakers – drivers using the port will regularly experience delays of more than two hours.
+The Port of Dover has announced that due to new EU border checks, the Paris Olympics, and seasonal travellers - drivers should expect an ‘exceptionally busy’ summer with procesing times expected to take up to two hours.

 Port officials have also stated that holidaymakers should use the main routes to the ferry terminal and not look to make any shortcuts and ensure that they have all the relevant travel documents to hand when they arrive at the terminal.